lexicalunit/spellbot/README.md

 As well as your SpellTable API authorization token via `SPELLTABLE_AUTH`.

 You can get [your bot token from Discord][discord-bot-docs].
-Your bot will need the following text permissions enabled:
+Your bot will need the following permissions enabled:

+- Manage Channels
+- View Channels
 - Send Messages
+- Manage Messages
+- Embed Links
+- Read Message History
 - Add Reactions

 As for the SpellTable API authorization token, you'll have to talk to the